 We do it all by ourselves, without really thinking about it, but for children it is a difficult task.

-And they need it to perform targeted tasks at school, and this is called consciously controlling your movements psychomotricity.
+And they need to perform focused tasks at school, and this conscious control of your movements is called psychomotor skills.

 I will talk about what it is here, but especially how you can stimulate development with fun free games and with toys, plus how to discover and solve backlogs.

 Let me name my favorite right away, because if you are looking for toys that are good for them, then in my opinion you can do no better than old-fashioned wooden building blocks such as this one from Melissa & Doug.

 There is something for every age, they are quite tough for babies to practice gripping, but can also rejoin in all their games later on.